LaurentRDC/scikit-ued/docs/source/tutorials/image.rst

 In the above example, pixel values outside opf the [0, 30000] range will be marked as invalid (default behaviour).
 Moreover, the per-pixel standard deviation over the image set is computed; pixels that fluctuate too much are also rejected.

+Note that since :func:`mask_from_collection` uses :mod:`npstreams` under the hood, the collection used to compute the mask can be huge.

 .. _powder:

 Image analysis on polycrystalline diffraction patterns